 Tree tents come in various sizes, from 1-person to 3-person.
 Tentsile is the top manufacturer, but we also offer a few lower-cost alternatives to some of their tents.

-These are made in the same factories, but cost less because we ship them directly from those factories in China, without first warehousing them in the US or Europe, like the top brands do.
+These are made to the same standards, but cost less because we ship them directly from the factory in China, without first warehousing them in the US or Europe, like the top brands do.
 It saves money, but the drawback is a longer shipping time (generally 10 to 20 business days).